Adobe-CEP/CEP-Resources/CEP_10.x/Documentation/Issues.md

 ### Following are the known issues in CEP 10.0.
 Please keep these in mind while creating your own extension...

 ## Issue 1 :
-  Drag events not fired while debugging an extensions.
+  Drag events not fired while debugging an extension.

     Workaround: Deactivate the screencast by selecting the "Toggle device Toolbar" in the chrome inspect window.
     Once done, Drag operation can be performed even while debugging the extension.